narbehaj/ssl-checker/README.md

   -J, --json-save       Enable JSON export individually per host -t, --timeout TIMEOUT
+                        Timeout for the connection in seconds (default: 5) -r, --retries N       Retries on a dropped connection (default: 2) -a, --analyze         Enable SSL security analysis on the host -p, --protocols       Probe which TLS versions (1.0-1.3) the host accepts -T, --starttls PROTO  Use STARTTLS first (smtp/imap/pop3/ftp/xmpp) --ca-file FILE        Verify against this CA bundle instead of the system store
+  -n, --concurrency N   Number of hosts to check in parallel (default: 1) -w, --warning-days DAYS
-                        Timeout for the connection in seconds (default: 5) -a, --analyze         Enable SSL security analysis on the host -v, --verbose         Enable verbose to see what is going on -h, --help            Show this help message and exit
+                        Days-to-expiry threshold for a warning (default: 15) -q, --quiet           Only print hosts that have a problem -e, --exit-code       Exit non-zero for monitoring (1=warning, 2=critical) -v, --verbose         Enable verbose to see what is going on -h, --help            Show this help message and exit
 ```